Amirabad, Golestan

-Amirabad (اميراباد, also Romanized as Amīrābād) is a village in Anjirabad Rural District, in the Central District of Gorgan County, Golestan Province, Iran.
-At the 2006 census, its population was 4,119, in 948 families.

-The village is located just a few kilometers north of Gorgan's city limits, located by Gorgan - Aq Qala road.
+Amirabad (اميراباد) (Note: Also romanized as Amīrābād) is a village in Anjirab Rural District of the Central District in Gorgan County, Golestan province, Iran.
+The village is located just a few kilometers north of Gorgan's city limits, located by the Gorgan–Aq Qala road.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 4,119 in 948 households.
+The following census in 2011 counted 4,336 people in 1,169 households.
+The 2016 census measured the population of the village as 3,782 people in 1,154 households.